Uluberia: Education

-Before LPG reforms the education sector was mainly dominated by the public institutions but now most of the people prefers the private schools.
-The oldest college in Uluberia is the Uluberia College (founded in 1948) and other colleges are Om Dayal Group of Institutions, Bharat technology, Calcutta institute of technology, Calcutta institute of pharmaceutical technology and allied health sciences and Panchla mahavidyalaya. other than that one Medical college is also being constructed at the ESI Hospital Uluberia.
+Before LPG reforms the education sector was mainly dominated by the public institutions but now many private schools have been built.
+The oldest college in Uluberia is the Uluberia College (founded in 1948) and other colleges are Om Dayal Group of Institutions, Bharat Technology, Calcutta institute of technology, Calcutta Institute of Pharmaceutical Technology and allied health sciences and Panchla Maha Vidyalaya.
+There is ESI Hospital at Nimdighi in Uluberia.
+A new Medical College named "Sarat Chandra Chattopadhyay Government Medical College and Hospital" has been established and started since 2022.
+An International Herbarium with Acronym "UBIH" (Uluberia Botanical Institute Herbarium) has been affiliated by NEW YORK BOTANICAL GARDEN and enlisted in "Index Herbariorum".
+It is under the supervision of the most renowned Environmental Research Centre "Uluberia Botanical Institute", The Registered N.G.O. since 2004.

 Transport

-This city has National Highway 6, South Eastern Railway zone and Cuttack Road pass through it.
+This city has National Highway 16, South Eastern Railway zone and Cuttack Road pass through it.
 The Hooghly River surrounds the south part of this town.
-There is also ferry service from Uluberia to Budge budge and other towns of Howrah and South 24 parganas.
+There is also ferry service from Uluberia to Budge Budge and other towns of Howrah and South 24 Parganas.
 The town is served by Uluberia railway station.
-The rapid growth of this city in past few decades have caused bottlenecks in the traffic flow of the city, the station Road, the Odisha trunk and the road connecting Uluberia court and Uluberia Kalibari is Highly congested in the peak hours.
+The rapid growth of this city in past few decades have caused bottlenecks in the traffic flow of the city, the station Road, the Odisha trunk and the road connecting Uluberia court and Uluberia Kalibari is highly congested in the peak hours.